 Saving Custom Materials to the Materials Library

 You can also save custom materials for future use.
-The buttons located at the bottom of the Library allow you to save, edit and delete customizations you have made to existing materials as well as new materials you have imported to the Materials.
+The button located at the bottom of the Library allows you to save customizations you have made to existing materials as well as new materials you have imported to the Materials.

 Saving custom materials is the easiest way to make sure that your custom materials are available for use in future projects.

 Save: This button will allow you to save materials you have customized to the library.

 By saving the material, you will create a new material in the Material Library.
 It is highly recommended that you save all custom materials you create to the library.